Skip to content

 4.1 STP and RSTP

 Chapters 1 to 3 covered how data moves through a network under normal conditions.
-Chapter 4 covers what happens when something fails.
-Redundancy is not optional in industrial networks — a single cable failure that takes down a production line costs thousands of euros per minute.
-STP is the first redundancy mechanism: it prevents loops while keeping a backup path ready.
+Chapter 4 covers what happens when a link becomes inoperable.
+Redundancy is essential in industrial networks.
+A single cable outage that halts a production line costs thousands of euros per minute.
+STP is the first redundancy mechanism: STP blocks loops while keeping a backup path ready.

 A switch has no TTL mechanism.
-If a network has a physical loop, frames circulate forever.
-A single broadcast frame enters the loop and is flooded by both switches.
-Each switch receives the frame from the other and floods it again.
+When a network has a physical loop, frames circulate indefinitely.
+A single broadcast frame enters the loop, and both switches flood the frame.
+Each switch receives the frame from the other switch and floods the frame again.
 The frame count doubles every microsecond.
-Within 50 ms, the link is saturated and every device on the network is unreachable.
+Within 50 ms, the link is saturated and every device on the network becomes unreachable.

-STP (Spanning Tree Protocol) prevents this by logically blocking redundant paths.
-Only one active path exists between any two points.
-If the active path fails, STP unblocks a redundant path.
-To do this, STP first needs to elect a central reference point for the topology.
+STP (Spanning Tree Protocol) blocks redundant paths logically.
+Only 1 active path exists between any 2 points.
+When the active path becomes inoperable, STP unblocks a redundant path.
+To accomplish this, STP first elects a central reference point for the topology.

-STP elects one switch as the Root Bridge: the logical center of the spanning tree.
-All other switches calculate their shortest path to the Root Bridge and block any ports that would create a loop.
+STP elects 1 switch as the Root Bridge: the logical center of the spanning tree.
+The remaining switches calculate their shortest path to the Root Bridge and block any ports that create a loop.

 Key terms:

-• Root Bridge — the switch elected as the center of the spanning tree; all paths are calculated relative to it
+• Root Bridge — the switch elected as the center of the spanning tree.
+The network calculates paths relative to the Root Bridge.

-• Root Port — the port with the best path to the Root Bridge (one per non-root switch)
+• Root Port — the port with the best path to the Root Bridge (1 per non-root switch).

-• Blocked Port — a redundant port that is blocked to prevent loops
+• Blocked Port — a redundant port that STP blocks to stop loops.

-The Root Bridge election has a critical flaw that must be addressed manually.
+The Root Bridge election has a flaw that requires manual correction.

 With default priority (32768), the switch with the lowest MAC address becomes Root Bridge.
-MAC addresses are assigned by manufacturers in sequence.
+Manufacturers assign MAC addresses in sequence.
 The oldest switch in the network often wins.
-This is never what you want.
+This outcome is undesirable.

 Set the Root Bridge manually by lowering the priority on the intended Root Bridge: